-'''

-Dorms/campus dining open: Jan11

-Dorms/campus dining closes after evening classes: Mar 10

-Dorms/campus dining resumes at noon: Mar 19

-Dorms/campus dining closed (except for graduates): May 8
+Dorms/campus dining open: Jan 10 Dorms/campus dining closes after evening classes: Mar 9 - March 17 Dorms/campus dining closed (except for graduates): May 6

-'''

-Summer 2023 Semester
+Summer 2024 Semester

-12 week: (5/30/23 - 8/8/23)

-Registration:

-6 Week 1: (5/30/23 - 6/29/23) Current Students:

-April 10, 2023

-6 Week 2: (7/6/23 - 8/8/23) New Students:

-April 17, 2023
+12 WEEK (12WK): May 28, 2024 - August 13, 2024 6 WEEK 1 (6WK1): May 28, 2024 - July 1, 2024 6 WEEK 2 (6WK2): July 8, 2024 - August 13, 2024

-Nursing transition: (5/15/23 - 8/3/23) Cosmetology: (5/15/23 - 8/8/23)
+12 Week Nursing transition: may 15, 2024 - august 1, 2024

+CURRENT STUDENTS: april 8, 2024 NEW STUDENTS: april 15, 2024

+Date Event

-Cosinetology.
-(3) Cosmetology.
-(3/13/23 - 6/6/23) Date Event April 1, 2023 Financial Aid priority deadline May 1, 2023 TVCC financial aid priority deadline to have applications and missing documents submitted to guarantee processing prior to the start of the term.
+April 1 Financial Aid priority deadline

+May 1 TVCC financial aid priority deadline to have applications and missing documents submitted to guarantee processing prior to the start of the term.
 All applications/missing documents received after this date will be processed after census date for the term.
-May 5, 2023 Last day to pay tuition/fees for Summer 2023 Nursing transition and Cosmetology May 10, 2023 Last day to register for Nursing transition and Cosmetology (payment due at time of registration) May 11 - 12, 2023 Late registration for Nursing transition and Cosmetology (Payment due at time of registration with late fee) May 16, 2023 Last day of schedule changes/adding course for Nursing transition and Cosmetology May 19, 2023 Last day to pay tuition/fees for Summer 2023 12WK and 6 week 1 May 24, 2023 Last day to register for Summer 2023 12WK and 6 week 1 (payment due at time of registration) May 24, 2023 Last day to pay in full or set up a payment plan for students registering for Summer 2023 12WK and/or 6 week 1 on May 22 - 24 May 25 - 26, 2023 Late registration for Summer 2023 12WK and 6 week 1 (payment due at time of registration with late fee) May 31, 2023 Last day of schedule changes/adding course for Summer 2023 12WK and 6 week 1

-June 5, 2023 Census date for Summer 2023 6 week 1, Nursing transition and Cosmetology (students reinstated after official census must pay \$100 reinstatement fee) June 19, 2023 Census date for Summer 2023 12WK (students reinstated after official census must pay \$100 reinstatement fee) June 22, 2023 Last day to drop Summer 2023 6 week 1 courses and receive a grade of "W" June 26, 2023 Last day to pay tuition/fees for Summer 2023 6 week 2 June 28 - 29, 2023 Final exams for Summer 2023 6 week 1 (see final exam schedule) June 30, 2023 Last day to register for Summer 2023 6 week 2 (payment due at time of registration) June 30, 2023 Last day to pay in full or set up a payment plan for students registering for Summer 2023 6 week 2 between June 27 - 30 July 3 - 5, 2023 Late registration for Summer 2023 6 week 2 (payment due at time of registration with late fee) July 3, 2023 Grades for Summer 2023 6 week 1 are due in registrar's office by noon July 7, 2023 Last day of schedule changes/adding course for Summer 2023 6 week 2 (9 AM - 3 PM) July 12, 2023 Census date for Summer 2023 6 week 2 (students reinstated after official census must pay \$100 reinstatement fee) July 14, 2023 Last day to make application for Summer graduation on MyCardinalConnect July 28, 2023 Last day to drop Summer 2023 12WK and 6 week 2 courses and receive a grade of "W" August 2 - 3, 2023 Final exams for Nursing transition (see final exam schedule) August 4, 2023 Grades for Nursing Transition due in registrar's office at noon August 7 - 8, 2023 Final exams for Summer 2023 12WK, 6 week 2, and Cosmetology (see final exam schedule) August 9, 2023 Grades for Summer 2023 12WK, 6 week 2, and Cosmetology due in registrar's office by noon.
-July 21, 2023 Last day to drop a Summer 2023 Nursing transition and Cosmetology course with a grade of "W"
+May 3 Last day to pay tuition/fees for Summer Nursing transition and Cosmetology May 14 Last day to register for Nursing transition (payment due at time of registration) May 16 Last day of schedule changes/adding course for Nursing transition May 16 Last day to pay tuition/fees for Summer 12WK and 6WK1 May 22 Last day to register for Summer 12WK and 6WK1 (payment due at time of registration) May 23 Last day to pay in full or set up a payment plan for students registering for Summer 12WK and/or 6WK1 on May 23 May 23 Late registration for Summer 12WK and 6WK1 (payment due at time of registration with late fee) May 29 Last day of schedule changes/adding course for Summer 12WK and 6Wk1 June 3 Census date for Summer 6WK1 (students reinstated after official census must pay \$100 reinstatement fee) June 5 Census date for Nursing transition (Students reinstated after official census must pay \$100 reinstatement fee) June 17 Census date for Summer 12WK (students reinstated after official census must pay \$100 reinstatement fee) June 20 Last day to drop Summer 6WK1 courses and receive a grade of "W" June 27 Last day to pay tuition/fees for Summer 6WK2 June 27 - July 1 Final exams for Summer 6WK1 (see final exam schedule) July 2 Grades for Summer 6WK1 are due in registrar's office by 10:00 a.m.
+July 3 Last day to register for Summer 6WK2 (payment due at time of registration) July 3 Last day to pay in full or set up a payment plan for students registering for Summer 6Wk2 on July 3 July 9 Last day of schedule changes/adding course for Summer 6WK2 (9 AM - 3 PM) July 11 Census date for Summer 6WK2 (students reinstated after official census must pay \$100 reinstatement fee) July 11 July 11 July 18 census must pay \$100 reinstatement fee) Last day to make application for Summer graduation on ŕ census must pay \$100 reinstatement fee) Last day to make application for Summer graduation on MyCardinalConnect Last day to drop Summer Nursing transition and receive a grade of July 18 census must pay \$100 reinstatement fee) Last day to make application for Summer graduation on MyCardinalConnect Last day to drop Summer Nursing transition and receive a grade of "W"

+August 12 - 13 Final exams for Summer 12WK and 6WK2 (see final exam schedule)

+August 14 Grades for Summer 12WK and 6WK2 due in registrar's office by

+10:00 a.m.

+Important Dates:

-Important Dates: Campus Closing:
+Campus Closing:

-''' Four day college schedule begins: May 15
+''' Four day college schedule begins: May 13

-Memorial day: May 29
+Memorial day: May 27